mane-consultancy/.github/profile/README.md

 ## What we do

-We help organizations accelerate their **time to market** through pragmatic engineering practices and modern development workflows.
+Discover how we help organizations accelerate their time to market by delivering services built on the right mindset and modern software development practices.

 ### Quality Engineering

-We help teams improve software quality and reduce risk through strong testing strategies and engineering practices.
+We embed quality at every layer, across strategy, process, and code, long before testing begins.

 ### Project Delivery

-From idea to production, we help teams ship and deliver software without unnecessary complexity.
+Clear ownership, realistic timelines and the habits that keep teams shipping consistently.

 ### Test Automation

-Automate repetitive testing, detect critical issues early and increase confidence in every release.
+Scalable test suites that catch issues early, cut regression cycles and keep CI green.

 ### Product Development

-We help teams build the right product and build it the right way.
+From messy vision to structured backlog, we shape ideas into products people actually want.

 ### Release Management

-We help teams structure their release processes so deployments become predictable and safe.
+Disciplined pipelines, clear playbooks and coordination that make every release a non-event.

 ---